-- 3. MARC.
+3. Mandated Activity Reports for Consultation (MARC).
 For State Plans operating Consultation programs under 23(g), mandated consultation activities will be tracked on a quarterly basis using the MARC.
-Significant issues identified through the use of MARCs should be discussed in quarterly meetings and reflected in the annual evaluation report. - B. Manual Reports.
-State Plan states and federal OSHA generate reports that compile quantitative and qualitative data.
-This is done as a means for conducting self-monitoring (the states) or oversight (federal OSHA).
-These manual reports can be reviewed as a means for gaining a broad perspective of a state's program and include: - State Internal Evaluation Program (SIEP) Audits
+Significant issues identified through the use of MARCs should be discussed in quarterly meetings and reflected in the annual evaluation report.

-- FAME Report - State OSHA Annual Report (SOAR) - Regional Annual Consultation Evaluation Report (RACER) - Consultation Annual Project Report (CAPR) - On-site Monitoring Report - State-generated data related to state-specific strategic goals. - 1.
-SIEP Audit.
+- B. Manual Reports.
+State Plans and OSHA generate reports that compile quantitative and qualitative data.
+This is done as a means for conducting self-monitoring (the states) or oversight (OSHA).
+These manual reports can be reviewed as a means for gaining a broad perspective of a state's program and include: - State Internal Evaluation Program (SIEP) Audits - FAME Report - SOAR - Regional Annual Consultation Evaluation Report (RACER) - Consultation Annual Project Report (CAPR) - On-site Monitoring Report - State-generated data related to state-specific strategic goals - 1.
+State Internal Evaluation Program (SIEP) Audit.
 A state's program for comprehensive evaluation of its internal operations is a critical component of the monitoring system.
 Providing that mandates are met, states have the flexibility to design and implement programs that will fit each individual state's needs and personnel resources.
 These evaluations may be developed in conjunction with the Annual Monitoring Plan (see Section V.B.3 of this chapter). - a.
 Each state must periodically conduct reviews of its activities under the plan, focusing on key issues and areas of concern to the state. - b.
 The program must provide for integrity and independence in conducting evaluations. - c.
-States must maintain documentation of their internal evaluations and make it available for review by federal OSHA Monitors.
-Requests for materials (i.e. FOIA requests) that are not in federal OSHA files will be referred to the individual state for a decision on availability based on the state's own laws. - 2.
-FAME Report.
-FAMEs are, in and of themselves, comprehensive documents that review the State Plan's activities over a given year, and are useful tools for the quarterly monitoring conducted by federal OSHA.
+States must maintain documentation of their internal evaluations and make it available for review by federal monitors.
+If OSHA receives requests for materials (i.e., Freedom of Information Act (FOIA) requests) that are not federal records, OSHA will refer the requester to the individual state. - 2.
+Federal Annual Monitoring Evaluation (FAME) Report.
+FAMEs are, in and of themselves, comprehensive documents that review the State Plan's activities over a given year, and are useful tools for the quarterly monitoring conducted by OSHA.
 See Chapter 7 for a comprehensive description of the FAMEs. - 3.
-SOAR.
+State OSHA Annual Report (SOAR).
 The SOAR is a state-generated document that reviews the state's progress in meeting goals outlined in the 23(g) grant application (see Chapter 7 for further details on the SOAR). - 4.
 Regional Annual Consultation Evaluation Report (RACER).
 The RACER is a comprehensive report compiled by the Region to review the State Plan's progress related to consultation activities. - 5.
-CAPR.
-The CAPR is compiled by the state to monitor goals outlined in the 21(d) grant application. - 6.
-On-site Monitoring Report.
-This is an OSHA report that is generated biannually as a product of consultation review. - C. Documents and Logs.
-Other sources of information for evaluating the selected issues are documents that are readily available for general use and logs that are routinely prepared and shared.
-Examples of such documents and activities are as follows:
+Consultation Annual Project Report (CAPR).
+The CAPR is compiled by the state to monitor goals outlined in the 21(d) grant application.